 We talk about text link ads a little bit in the ad network article, but they don't produce near the volume that they use to...

 The idea for how to make money blogging is that someone gives you money and you put a link to their site in individual articles or on your whole site.
 It used to boost search engine ranking incredibly well.
 Now though, it serves as a great way to get native traffic to your landing pages and sales pages.

 There will be a time or two that you'll be approached by someone offering to buy a link on your site.
 The nice thing about text link ads is they can be upsold pretty readily...

 If someone offers you $50, tell them you only do yearly deals, so it'd be $400.
 They save 4 months and you get all the money in one shot.
 They'll pay you and you'll never hear from them again.

 (NOTE: Remember to take the link off your site though!)

 6: Sponsored Content

 Typically, it comes in the form of writing paid reviews for companies.
-They’ll give you some money and the product, and you’ll write a review based on your experience.
+In terms of how to make money blogging, they'll give you some money and the product, and you'll write a review based on your experience.

 Plus, it'll be a piece of content that you don't have to think real hard about writing...